 It is important for anyone experiencing the symptoms of TMJ to visit the dentist for an exact diagnosis.

 What does treating TMJ involve?

+Everything starts with a correct diagnosis.
 Conservative in nature, Drs.
 Goodman and Ko will proceed with the least invasive option first.
-Often times it will be appliance therapy (ie. Nightguard - below) to alleviate any muscle or joint symptoms.
+Often times it will be appliance therapy (ie. Expansion or a Nightguard – below) to alleviate any muscle or joint symptoms.
 Dental appliances can also act as a useful diagnostic tool.
 Once the symptoms are controlled with appliances and/or at times with pharmaceuticals, further treatment could involve orthodontics, bite adjustments, prosthetics (restorations,crowns,veneers), and in very rare instances, surgery.